Totoblak90/github-api-proj/README.md

     This command will install all the packages and perform all the necessary actions to run the project.
 Wait for it to finish.
 5. Once finished, run the command `npm run start:dev` to start the server and keep it running!
 6. Open another terminal and navigate to the client folder, which is located inside the github-api-proj folder that you cloned.
 7. Once inside, run the command `npm run init`, which will install the necessary dependencies and open the web page in your browser.
-If by any reason the browser doesn't shows up, open your browser manually and whrite down the following url: http://localhost:4200, this is the server in wich angular will be listening by default.
+If by any reason the browser doesn't shows up, open your browser manually and write down the following url: http://localhost:4200, this is the server in wich angular will be listening by default.